Seabourn Ovation

 Best Known For

-The Design: Adam Tihany, known for his extensive work in hospitality design (Per Se, The Beverly Hills Hotel) has imbued a sophisticated charm throughout the ship that exudes luxury.
-With a mission to smooth out the corners on the ship, all lines bend and curve, providing an intimate feeling akin to sailing on your own private yacht.
-Facing challenges of deck height, Tihany masterfully uses dark wooden accents throughout the ceilings to give each space a sense of height and character.
-Walking through the ship makes you feel important while the suites feel residential, with a sense of comfort that you’re proud to call home.
-The comforts extend beyond your typical cruise so much that when it comes time to port you might have doubts about leaving the confines of the sumptuous haven.
+Striking Design: Adam Tihany, known for his extensive work in hospitality design (Per Se, The Beverly Hills Hotel), has imbued Seabourn Ovation with a sophisticated charm that exudes luxury and refinement.
+All lines bend and curve, providing an intimate feeling akin to sailing on your own private yacht.
+Facing challenges of deck height, Tihany masterfully used dark wooden accents throughout the ceilings to give each space a sense of height and character.
+The suites, on the other hand, feel residential.
+These sumptuous havens have an ambiance that you’ll be proud to call home — so much so that you may not want to leave at the end of your cruise.

 Who It's Best For